coachme/console-me/README.md

 ## Objectives

 The main objective of this project is to be extremely simple.
 That and to display timestamps next to each message logged using node's console logging methods.
-It will never depend on any other module to do its thing, therefore it doesn't have any options, and that's on purpose.
+It will never depend on any other module to do its thing, and it doesn't have any options, and both are on purpose.

 ## Usage